New Hampshire Paralegal Career and Salary Guide

 Our paralegal career guide will help you learn the answers to the most common questions about how to become a paralegal in New Hampshire.
-Here you will find information about New Hampshire paralegal salary and job outlook in addition to professional resources to help you plan your career in the paralegal field.
-Get started using the easy to navigate directory below.
+Like most other states, New Hampshire does not regulate the profession of legal assistants and paralegals, so there are many possible career paths for prospective paralegals in the state.
+On this page, you will find information about New Hampshire paralegal salary and job outlook in addition to professional resources to help you plan your career in the paralegal field.
+Get started using the easy-to-navigate directory below.

 - Paralegal Certification

 How to Become a Paralegal in New Hampshire

 Since New Hampshire paralegal certification is not a requirement to begin a paralegal career in the state, candidates may take a variety of career paths.
 Most paralegals receive some formal training.
 Some start out as legal secretaries or legal document preparers and work their way up the career ladder.
 A combination of formal paralegal education, relevant work experience, and national paralegal certification will continue to benefit candidates in the competition for open positions.

 1. Earn a degree or certificate in paralegal studies.